AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/groupings-overview-draft.md

 How you remove a grouping&nbsp;depends on whether you initially created the grouping,&nbsp;or the grouping&nbsp;was shared with you.&nbsp;You cannot remove&nbsp;a default grouping.

-* `If you created the grouping and you remove it`, the grouping&nbsp;is removed from the *Workfront* system.
+* `If you created the grouping and you remove it`, the grouping is removed from the `Workfront` system.
 The grouping&nbsp;is no longer available to any users who you previously shared it with.

 * `If the grouping was shared with you and you remove it`, the grouping&nbsp;is removed only for you.
 The user who originally created it and any other users it has been shared with still have access to the grouping.